Etosha National Park is our favorite of our trip in Namibia. It is also one of our favorite places in the world .

 We loved waiting for them and then watching them for a long time.

-3. Halali camp in the east between Okaukuejo and Namutoni: the site is ideally located, with a large swimming pool and especially a watering hole where you can observe some animals.
+3. Halali camp to the east between Okaukuejo and Namutoni: the site is ideally located, with a large swimming pool and, above all, a wooded waterhole where you can observe a few animals.

 4. Namutoni camp in the east, the water point surrounded by reeds is pleasant however we did not observe any animal.
 The site is also equipped with a swimming pool.
 Ideally located to visit theeastern part of the park.